310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 I want to know more!
 I want to see more of you, in different ways!
 Let’s talk about our favorite color!
 Our favorite food!
 I’m going to keep saying it — Let’s become friends…!
 {% endbubble %}

 {% bubble Kanata pastcurious %}
 i-is that your w—
 {% endbubble %}

 {% bubble Chiaki past %}
-No, it’s not a wish!
+No, it isn’t a wish!
 It’s a promise!
 I vow on the bright red sunset!
 {% endbubble %}

 {% bubble Kanata pastcurious %}
 huh..? it is Night time right now, there is no Sunset..?
 {% endbubble %}

 {% bubble Chiaki past %}
 Don’t worry about the details!
 Don’t just give up and act like you've gone cold!
 Be more passionate—more burned up…!

 No! *I’ll* make you passionate!
 I’ll revive you myself!
 Not just that—Let’s live on, together!
 We were finally able to meet each other — I don’t want to say goodbye like this…!
 {% endbubble %}

 {% bubble Kanata pastfrown %}
 …? …??
 {% endbubble %}

 {% bubble Chiaki past %}
 C’mon, let’s go!
 {% endbubble %}

 {% bubble Kanata pastfrown %}
 wait, wha—huh? are you serious? where are we going, chiaki~?